vandalton/BertaAndButterflies/DIARY.md

 1. Nick Montfort, Ian Bogost - [Racing the Beam](https://mitpress.mit.edu/9780262539760/racing-the-beam/) - it contains Atari 2600 platform analysis and also analysis of some famous games, from the developer's point of view.
 2. Jan Ruszczyc - [Asembler 6502](https://retronics.eu/?a=item&id=20&l=pl) - how to use 6502 assembler.
 Although Atari 2600 contains 6507 processor, but it is stripped down version of 6502, so the knowledge won't be wasted.

 I almost failed on the first day.
 Contest's rules says at least one commit by the repo author is needed.
-I had a wrong email address in my git configuration, so my previous comments were accounted to the different Github users!
+I had a wrong email address in my git configuration, so my previous commits were accounted to the different Github users!
 Fortunately, I noticed it.